rightsignature/rightsignature-api/README.md

 TODO:
 -----
-* Make a prepackage and send a template method.
-* Add methods for Document redirect and simpler sending, reduce need of making a hash
+* Replace Find alternative to gyoku for converting hash to XML with attributes in nodes
 * Gemify me
 * Have a way for to generate an OAuth Access Token from RightSignature